 - Sugar Cinnamon Mixture - Add the sugar mixture together, mix and set aside.

-- In a medium bowl, mix together the flour, cream of tartar, baking soda, and salt.
+- In a separate bowl, add flour, cream of tartar, baking soda, and salt.
 Whisk together dry ingredients well.

 - With the mixer on low speed, slowly add the dry ingredients to the wet ingredients and mix together until dough comes together.